 A report from a social worker stated that Ellie’s birth mother felt “very guilty”.
 Shockingly, the report also states that Ellie’s mum wished either that she’d “had an abortion or that Ellie had died”.

-Ellie reveals her shock, saying: “Oh wow, she wanted me dead.”
-She later adds: ‘It’s hard, because you’d hope if your child isn’t what you’d expected, you’d stick with it.
+Ellie revealed her shock, saying: “Oh wow, she wanted me dead.”
+She later added: ‘It’s hard, because you’d hope if your child isn’t what you’d expected, you’d stick with it.
 I’m small, that’s it.”

 Ellie’s mother, a single parent, made the decision to give her newborn daughter up for adoption after two days.

-Ellie meets her birth mother for the first time
+Ellie met her birth mother for the first time

-Talking about her mum’s reasons for giving her up, Ellie says: “It’s fear; fear of who I am, of my dwarfism.
+Talking about her mum’s reasons for giving her up, Ellie – on the new series of Cooking With The Stars – said: “It’s fear; fear of who I am, of my dwarfism.
 If I had been born average height, and born how my older sister was, would I not have been adopted?”

-During the course of filming, Ellie learns that both her birth parents are alive and living in the UK.
+During the course of filming, Ellie learnt that both her birth parents are alive and living in the UK.
 In fact, her mother lives in the same area as Ellie.

-She says: “This could be life-changing.
+She said: “This could be life-changing.
 This woman carried me for nine months, but I don’t even know her.”

 After exchanging several letters, Olympic superstar Ellie finally met her birth mother during the filming of the ITV documentary.
 They spent nearly five hours together in a hotel.

-After the meeting an emotional Ellie says: “It was amazing.
+After the meeting an emotional Ellie said: “It was amazing.
 We didn’t even realise the time We were howling with laughter; we have the same sense of humour.

 “I think it’s really helped that finding out who I am, looking at someone who birthed me, the nature that I’m from and the questions I had to ask her and she answered them it makes you a bit more whole.”

-She adds: “Although I have no idea how all this will play out, I’m glad I’ve gone through this process – questions I’ve carried for years have been answered.
+She added: “Although I have no idea how all this will play out, I’m glad I’ve gone through this process – questions I’ve carried for years have been answered.

 “I’m proud of my life and I love my family and maybe, perhaps, that family just got bigger.”